Abita Brewing Company, L.L.C.

 Not far from the brewery, the Abita Brew Pub, the location of the brand’s original brewery, is a popular spot for locals and visitors alike.
 This full-service restaurant offers the line of Abita beers and root beer at the tasting bar.
 Customers can purchase six packs or half-gallon containers to go.

 Pride is a common theme in Louisiana, and Abita prides itself on quality, not quantity.
 Only the freshest ingredients are included in each beer.
-David Blossman, president of Abita Brewing, takes particular pride in the brewery’s use of local ingredients in beers, such as the Abita Strawberry and Satsuma Harvest Wit.
+David Blossman, president of Abita Brewing, takes particular pride in the brewery’s use of local ingredients in beers, such as the Abita Strawberry and Abita Pecan.
 So while in Louisiana, drink like a local.
 Check out Abita products anywhere in the Pelican State.